MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-networking-overview.md

 ![Local egress network architecture](media/6bc636b0-1234-4ceb-a45a-aadd1044b39c.png)

-The local egress architecture has the following benefits for Ofice 365 network trafic over the traditional model:
+The local egress architecture has the following benefits for Ofice 365 network traffic over the traditional model:

 - Provides optimal Office 365 performance by optimizing route length.
 End user connections are dynamically routed to the nearest Office 365 entry point by the Microsoft Global Network's _Distributed Service Front Door_ infrastructure, and traffic is then routed internally to data and service endpoints over Microsoft's ultra-low latency high availability dark fiber.
 - Reduces the load on corporate network infrastructure by allowing local egress for Office 365 traffic, bypassing proxies and traffic inspection devices.
 - Secures connections on both ends by leveraging client endpoint security and cloud security features, avoiding application of redundant network security technologies.

 > [!NOTE]
-> The _Distributed Service Front Door_ infrastructure is a highly available and scalable network edge with over 130+ locations distributed geographically.
-It terminates end user connections and routes them efficiently within the Microsoft global network.
+> The _Distributed Service Front Door_ infrastructure is the Microsoft Global Network's highly available and scalable network edge with geographically distributed locations.
+It terminates end user connections and efficiently routes them within the Microsoft Global Network.
+You can learn more about the Microsoft Global Network at [How Microsoft builds its fast and reliable global network](https://azure.microsoft.com/en-us/blog/how-microsoft-builds-its-fast-and-reliable-global-network/).

 For more information on understanding and applying Office 365 network connectivity principles, see [Office 365 Network Connectivity Principles](office-365-network-connectivity-principles#office-365-connectivity-principles).

 ## Conclusion

-Optimizing Office 365 network performance really comes down to removing unneccessary impediments.
+Optimizing Office 365 network performance really comes down to removing unnecessary impediments.
 By treating Office 365 connections as trusted traffic, you can prevent latency from being introduced by packet inspection and competition for proxy bandwidth.
 Allowing local connections between client machines and Office 365 endpoints enables traffic to be dynamically routed through the Microsoft Global Network.

 ## Related Topics